SeskoDk/DCGAN/README.md

   <img src="pokemon_animation.gif" alt="animated" />
 </p>

-By default, the model will be trained with the following hyperparameters:
+The model will be trained with the following hyperparameters (`config.yaml`):
 * num_epochs: 1000
 * batch_size: 128
 * image_size: 64